 Those are really the only knocks I have with this camera.
-Outside of that, this is a great one-piece-option for you ride sharing drivers or for those of you that want an inside/outside camera.
-Personally, I see more value for the average driver (like myself) to have an actual front/rear camera since there’s very little excitement happening inside my car, but for those of you that want or need this type of option, this is a winner.
+Outside of that, this is a great one-piece option for you ride-sharing drivers or for those of you that want an inside/outside camera.
+Personally, I see more value for the average driver (like myself) in having an actual front/rear camera since there’s very little excitement happening inside my car, but for those of you that want or need this type of option, this is a winner.

 The Rexing V3 Dash Cam is now available online at BestBuy.ca